monkvision/monkjs/packages/public/camera-web/README.md

 ## Camera HUD
 In order to control the Camera (take pictures etc.), an HUD component can be passed as a prop to the Camera component.
-An HUD component is a component that takes a camera handle as a prop (an object used to control the camera) and that displays head-up display on top of the camera preview.
-When a HUD component is passed to the Camera component, the Camera will place it on top of its preview, and will pass him down the camera handle.
+An HUD component is a component that takes a camera handle (an object used to control the camera) as well as a camera preview element as props and that will display the preview with some additional head-up display on top of it.
+When a HUD component is passed to the Camera component, the Camera will place it in the tree, and will pass him down the camera handle and preview already configured.

 It is definitely possible to write your own custom Camera HUD component, but if you just need a very basic Camera HUD, this package exports one already : the `SimpleCameraHUD` component.
 It will display a button to take the pictures, error